Cat Adoption Process

 An adoption counseling session is the last step to finalizing your adoption.
 At this session, we’ll talk in detail about the cat you plan to adopt and you can ask us questions to make sure the cat you selected is the right fit for you.
 We’ll also share general cat care info and discuss CAT’s adoption policies.
 (Please note that this session does not include a “meet and greet” with the cat.)

-Once the adoption is fully agreed upon, this session ends with signing the adoption contract and paying the adoption fee.
-You will then schedule time to pick up your new pet!
+Once the adoption is fully agreed upon, this session ends with signing the adoption agreement and paying the adoption fee.
+For in-person adoptions, you may be able to go home with your new kitty immediately after your session.
+For online meetings, you will schedule a time to pick up your new pet.

-For virtual adoptions, your adoption counseling session will take place via Zoom, an online video conferencing system.
+For virtual adoptions, your adoption counseling session will take place through video conferencing.
 We have an online process for signing your adoption contract, paying the adoption fee, and receiving adoption paperwork.

 For in-person adoptions, you may meet with an adoption counselor at our shelter or we may schedule a virtual session depending on adoption counselor availability.
 You will sign your paperwork and pay your adoption fee at the time of your adoption counseling session.

 You will receive an email confirming that you have submitted an application.
-If you’re the first applicant, we’ll reach out with next steps.
+If you’re the first applicant for a cat/kitten in foster or offsite adoption centers, we’ll reach out with next steps.
 If you’re not the first applicant, it may take a few days before you get a status update.

 Please be patient.
 We will contact you as soon as we have an update about the status of your application.
 If you are no longer interested in adopting a cat you applied for, you can login to your profile to remove your application.

-NOTE: We do not accept online applications for cats in the shelter or at Purrington’s Cat Lounge.
+NOTE: Each cat’s location is noted in their online profile.
+We do not review online applications for cats in the shelter.
 You must first meet these cats in person.
 In-person adoptions are first come, first served.
-You can visit CAT during our open hours or contact Purrington’s to reserve time there.
+You can visit CAT during our open hours to meet and adopt cats and kittens housed at the shelter.

 - Spay or neuter surgery